aysevllpkts/TrAnnoScope/README.md

 # TrAnnoScope

 **TrAnnoScope** is a comprehensive workflow designed to process PacBio and Illumina reads to generate full-length transcripts and annotate them effectively.

+TrAnnoScope is based on the Snakemake workflow management system.
+This tool offers a comprehensive suite of features designed to ensure high-quality transcriptome data processing.
+It performs quality control on Illumina short reads, ensuring that only the best data is used in subsequent analyses.
+The preprocessing step filters and trims Illumina reads while also handling PacBio long reads, preparing them for further analysis.
+It effectively removes any contamination from PacBio long reads, ensuring clean data.
+Error correction is performed by using Illumina reads to correct errors in PacBio reads, enhancing accuracy.
+The classification feature allows for the clustering and classification of PacBio reads, facilitating better data organization.
+Annotation of full-length transcripts provides detailed insights into the genetic information.
+Finally, the quality assessment feature evaluates the overall quality of the transcriptome, ensuring reliable results.

+TrAnnoScope provides an option to run all steps together to obtain annotated transcriptome from raw reads and run different steps independently.
+It gives the user a chance to control their own workflow.
+For example, If you have only PacBio reads, you can skip the contamination removal and error-correction step or if you already have a transcriptome, you can run only annotation and quality assessment steps.

 ## Features
 - **Quality Control**: Performs QC on Illumina short reads.